Do You Have Unfiled Tax Returns?

 If you have unfiled taxes from previous years, chances are you want the fastest way to file back taxes.
 But, filing taxes from prior years can be difficult.

 You’ll need to gather documentation on past years’ income and receipts to support deductions and credits.
-If you are missing records from previous years, many can be requested from IRS.
+If you’re missing records from previous years, many can be requested from the IRS.
 Bank records can also be useful.
-When we help clients to file past tax returns we use an IRS-approved tool to get industry averages, when records can’t be obtained.
+When we help filing past tax returns, we use an IRS-approved tool to get industry averages, when records can’t be obtained.

-Since the IRS instructions and tax forms for each year are unique, you will need to download and use only the forms for the years you are filing.
+Since the IRS instructions and tax forms for each year are unique, you’ll need to download and use only the forms for the years you’re filing.
 This is very important—failing to use the right forms can mean having to file again.
 The IRS instructions will include an address for submitting your late tax return.

 The IRS allows registered tax preparers, like Precision Tax Relief, to file returns electronically for the three most recent years.

-If you are filing on your own, the IRS requires that you file past years’ tax returns by mail or fax.
+If you’re filing on your own, the IRS requires that you file past years’ tax returns by mail or fax.

 If you owe the IRS for past tax years, there are several ways to pay back taxes.
 Instructions and links are included on the IRS website.
 If you can’t pay in full, we can help you negotiate a payment plan or a reduced overall IRS tax debt.